Gold Coast Suns

 Naturally, the club's decision to disregard community feedback led to it being the subject of criticism.
 In defence of their innovative ways, Witheriff said,

-Unfortunately, being unique and different ultimately led to the copying the Phoenix Suns to create the football equivalent of Coles homebrand.
-For colours, they AFL chose the colours of life guards of red and yellow.
-Although this indeed re-inforce coastal associations, it has to be said the colour combinations are not great in the fashion sense.
-China has long known this and inevitably finds itself feeling like its tomato and egg dish each time its Olympians are unveiled to the world.
+Unfortunately, being unique and different ultimately led to the AFL copying the Phoenix Suns to create the football equivalent of Coles homebrand.
+For colours, the AFL chose red and yellow.
+Although this indeed re-inforced coastal associations of life guards, it has to be said the colour combinations are not great in the fashion sense.
+(China has long known this and inevitably finds itself feeling like its tomato and egg dish each time its Olympians are unveiled to the world.)

 Even though it choose poor colour combinations and a moniker that had little community approval, the AFL probably thought brand image would all be irrelevant if the club was winning on the field.
 Consequently, they gave the club an unprecedented number of high draft selections that many commentators felt would guarantee it a premiership within 5 years.
 They were wrong!

 Many of the young 18-year-olds did what most 18-year-old schoolies do when they head to the Gold Coast each year.
 Specifically, after spending most of their teenage years training hard, they wanted to use the condoms that they learnt about in their sex education classes.
 Fortunately or unfortunately, being an AFL star player didn't have the pulling power they hoped on the Gold Coast.
 To solve the problem, they built up their courage with booze, which at times meant that keeping the carrots down was more of a challenge than finding a partner for an intimate encounter.
 Some Gold Coast players even graduated onto cocaine, which they hoped would get around the Suns’ policies of alcohol prohibition and also solve the problem of carrots rising.